- Jadera coturnix coturnix (Burmeister 1835)

 - Jadera coturnix rufoculis (Kirby 1890)

-Mainly referred to as aeola after being designated such by Kirby in 1852, this species had already been named coturnix by Burmeister in 1835.
+Mainly referred to as aeola, the name given by Kirby in 1852, this species had already been named coturnix by Burmeister in 1835.
 Most 20th Century literature on this widespread species refers to coturnix as aeola.

 Jadera coturnix coturnix (Burmeister 1835)